micapolos/micascheme/leo/README.md

 write `this is quasiquote with unquote` add: 2, 2

-define numbers list: 1, 2, 3, 4

-write `this is quasiquote with unquote-splicing`... numbers
+write `this is quasiquote with unquote-splicing`... list: 1, 2, 3, 4

 write `circle
   radius` sqrt 4